You keep a nice clean house. Your cabinets sparkle. The laundry's always done. You could eat off your floors. OK, most of the time anyway.

 After each use, clean the pot and filter in warm, soapy water.
 Wipe the exterior of your coffeemaker with a damp cloth.

-Clean a toaster oven crumb tray after each use.
-Scrub racks as needed.
-Clean the toaster oven exterior with a damp sponge.
+Clean the toaster oven's crumb tray after each use, scrub the racks as needed, and clean the exterior with a damp sponge.

-Remove the cutting wheels of the electric can opener, and soak them in warm soapy water for a few minutes.
-Then scrub with an old toothbrush.
+Remove the electric can opener's cutting wheels and soak them in warm, soapy water for a few minutes.
+Then, scrub with an old toothbrush.
 Wipe the rest of the electric can opener clean with a damp sponge.

 Be sure not to immerse any electrical units in water.
 Use baking soda in water to clean exterior metal surfaces and window washing solution for plastic or enamel ones.